Paul Aldridge, WJ Group sustainability director, says WJ is seeking to continue giving young people a sustainable future, despite new challenges.

 Nonetheless, our operational pressures increase and WJ as a national contractor delivering major schemes for Highways England, Transport Scotland and local authorities, are expected, quite rightly, to satisfy mandatory training requirements to allow access to sites and complete works safely.

 To meet the volume of training expected, we have established our own training academy delivering approved and accredited training courses for LGV Drivers, Fire and Environmental Awareness, Safe Vehicle Operations, Emergency First Aid for Drivers, Safe Urban Driving, Safe and Fuel Efficient Driving, Fork Lift Operational Safety, Traffic Management etc. This extended training supports the core skills learnt under the previous apprenticeship scheme and in place to ensure apprentices are fully competent to carry out tasks safely.

-In the meantime, these issues and uncertainties are having significant impact on the number of apprenticeships that the sector can fund.
+In the meantime, these issues and uncertainties are having a significant impact on the number of apprenticeships that the sector can fund.

-For many businesses the new levy may be viewed as a tax, especially for those that do not or indeed cannot take on many apprentices, but alternatively it could be a failure of the legislation to understand our industry.
+For many businesses, the new levy may be viewed as a tax, especially for those that do not or indeed cannot take on many apprentices, but alternatively, it could be a failure of the legislation to understand our industry.
 Hopefully, with industry collaboration, our concern for this important aspect of our skills recruitment strategy and training needs, will be taken on board as an improvement objective.

 Better not complicate the main subject with views on the state of our local road infrastructure, but I will focus on the unprecedented investment in the strategic road network and the desperate need to attract and develop skills within the highways industry.